Economy of Tasmania

-The Economy of Tasmania is the smallest economy in Australia when ranked by gross state product per capita.
+Tasmania has the smallest economy in Australia when ranked by gross state product per capita.
 Major industries of the Tasmanian economy include its opium industry, aquaculture, forestry, mining and construction.
-Tasmania has a sizeable Tourism sector.
+Tasmania has a sizeable tourism sector.
 Tasmania runs a large trade surplus, with imports equivalent to less than half of exports; the state has been in budgetary deficit for a number of years.

-Major employers include the Tasmanian State Government, Federal Group, Incat, MyState Limited and Tassal.
+Major employers include the Tasmanian State Government, Federal Group, Incat, MyState and Tassal.

 Economic conditions

 With a gross state product per capita of $AUD 50,237 (2015-2016) Tasmania is rich by world standards.
 Converted to US dollars on the 3-March-2017 this amount is $US 38,354.21.
 If Tasmania was a separate country, this would place it as the 21st richest country in the world, on a GDP per capita basis.
 This statement is based on the International Monetary Fund's ranking in 2015.

 As of February 2016, Hobart, the state's capital, had domestic rental vacancy rates of 0.9 per cent for houses and 1.6 per cent for units, the highest rates in the country.
 This has caused a shortage of rental accommodation.
 Hobart's average house price in December 2016 was $AUD 345,000.
 Making it the most affordable capital province in Australia to buy a house.

 Tasmania's unemployment rate in January 2017 was 5.9% in trend terms and 5.6% seasonally adjusted.